shivasurya/go-todoist/README.md

 ## ✨ Features

-- 📋 List tasks
+- 📋 List tasks and manage them from your terminal
-- ➕ Create new tasks
+- ➕ Create new tasks with descriptions, due dates, and priority levels
-- ✓ Mark tasks as complete
+- ✓ Mark tasks as complete or toggle completion status
-- 🔄 Refresh task list
+- 🔄 Refresh task list to sync with Todoist
+- 📆 Assign priority levels (P1-P4) to your tasks
-- 🎨 Beautiful terminal UI
+- 🎨 Beautiful terminal UI with intuitive navigation
-- ⌨️ Keyboard-driven interface
+- ⌨️ Fully keyboard-driven interface

 ## 🚀 Installation